Aljgutier/sforecast/README.md

 # sforecast

-A package to support supervised learning forecast methods (ML and DL) within a sliding forecast framework (sliding window or expanding window)
+A package to support supervised learning forecast methods (ML and DL) within a sliding forecast framework (sliding or expanding window)

 ## Installation